-Supreme Court for now will not stop Ohio order to identify prisoners for release because of coronavirus
+Supreme Court won’t stop Ohio order for prisoners to be moved or released because of coronavirus

-Justices Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch would have granted the administration’s request.
+Justices Clarence Thomas, Samuel A. Alito Jr. and Neil M. Gorsuch would have granted the administration’s request now.

-Courts across the country are seeing a rising number of lawsuits involving the covid-19 risk to prisoners.
+Courts across the country are seeing a rising number of lawsuits involving the coronavirus risk to prisoners.
 But the Trump administration had asked the Supreme Court to stop an order from a federal judge in Ohio regarding an outbreak at one of the worst hit, the Elkton Federal Correctional Institution.

-One in four inmates tested were positive for the virus, and nine inmates have died.
+One in 4 inmates tested were positive for the virus, and nine inmates have died.
 Based on a directive from U.S. District Judge James Gwin, prison officials identified 837 prisoners who were particularly vulnerable because of their age or underlying medical conditions.

 The low-security prison houses inmates in dormitory-like settings, which lawyers said makes an outbreak of the virus more likely to spread to inmates and corrections workers.